codatio/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 ### 18. Deep linking

-Deep-linking enables your application to create a link that directs the user to a specific resource within a specific Xero Organisation.
+Deep-linking enables your application to create a link that directs the user to a specific resource within a specific Xero Organization.
 This provides a quick and easy way for the user to jump into Xero to see or take action against the resource referenced in your product.

 You can view the direct links via the Company Info endpoint specifically sourceURLs.